Michigander/energy-disaggregator/README.md

 ### Classifier
 Generalizing to multiple homes also brought abstracting the classifier tree process into a Java implementation.
 The WEKA open source library provides J48 decision tree algorithms which we dynamically generate, train via the process described in our **Approach** section.

-The classifier generation algorithm is implemented by 'HierarchicalDisaggregator.java'.
+The classifier generation algorithm is implemented by *HierarchicalDisaggregator.java*.
 The input is a training dataset and a parameter for tree depth - the output is a tree of classifiers of the specified depth.
 The algorithm is recursive to allow for experimentation with multi-level classifier trees.
 In fact, such generation need not be linear and static, but perhaps be logistic, or dynamic in the same way that our own brain grows and exhibits neuro-plasticity